simeononsecurity/simeononsecurity.ch/content/other/onocoy-gps-gnss-reciever-basestation-on-a-budget/index.en.md

   - [UM980 M.2](https://gnss.store/unicore-gnss-modules/250-elt0225.html)
     - Unicorecomm UM980 Based, Triple Band L1, L2 and L5.
     - May not be recognized by all systems, it uses USB protocols over M.2
+    - Use discount code `SIMEONSECURITY_GNSS` for an additional 5% discount.
   - [UM980 mPCIe](https://gnss.store/unicore-gnss-modules/251-elt0226.html)
     - Unicorecomm UM980 Based, Triple Band L1, L2 and L5.
     - May not be recognized by all systems, it uses USB protocols over mPCIe
+    - Use discount code `SIMEONSECURITY_GNSS` for an additional 5% discount.

 - **Unicorecomm UM982**
 Capable of up to 80% of the Onocoy rewards.
 100% is possible after planned future firmware update.
   - [UM982 M.2](https://gnss.store/um982-gnss-modules/242-elt0215.html)
     - Unicorecomm UM982 Based, Triple Band L1, L2 and L5.
     - May not be recognized by all systems, it uses USB protocols over M.2
+    - Use discount code `SIMEONSECURITY_GNSS` for an additional 5% discount.
   - [UM982 mPICe](https://gnss.store/um982-gnss-modules/243-elt0216.html)
     - Unicorecomm UM982 Based, Triple Band L1, L2 and L5.
     - May not be recognized by all systems, it uses USB protocols over mPCIe
+    - Use discount code `SIMEONSECURITY_GNSS` for an additional 5% discount.

 - **Septentrio Mosaic X5**
 Capable of up to 100% of the Onocoy rewards.
 Requires already available [firmware update](https://www.septentrio.com/en/products/gps/gnss-receiver-modules/mosaic-x5).